 - MCTs from coconut (although technically classified as saturated fats, medium chain triglycerides are processed differently and are quickly converted to ketones for energy)

 - MCTs sourced from coconut, rather than palm, support a more sustainable agricultural system!

 - Omega-3 fats (e.g., fatty seafood like salmon)

 - These are necessary and great for brain health, joint health, and all around well-being.
 Take your fish oil, folks :)

 - These are great sources of prebiotic soluble and insoluble fiber, which aren't digested or metabolized as carbohydrate in the body.

-- They don't cause a substantial increase in glucose and are suitable for maintaining ketosis (plus they're a perfect vessel for healthy fats like olive oil, butter, etc.)
+- They don't cause a substantial increase in glucose and are suitable for maintaining ketosis and keeping blood sugar levels stable (plus they're a perfect vessel for healthy fats like olive oil, butter, etc.)

 - Moderate protein (plant or animal derived protein- pasture-raised when possible)